 RabbitLoader does this by lazy loading images, along with YouTube and Vimeo videos, Google Maps, and any iframe embedded content.
 Only below-the-fold images are lazy loaded after all critical resources have finished loading, which keeps your LCP (largest element above the fold) and CLS scores healthy.

-The Next-gen WebP format is an image format that uses advanced compression techniques to reduce the size of images while maintaining their quality.
-WebP images are up to 30% smaller than JPEG or PNG images, resulting in faster page load times.
+The Next-gen AVIF and WebP formats are image formats that uses advanced compression techniques to reduce the size of images while maintaining their quality.
+These images are up to 30% smaller than JPEG or PNG images, resulting in faster page load times.

-RabbitLoader improves the use of next-gen WebP format by automatically converting images to the WebP format.
-RabbitLoader detects the user’s browser and serves the WebP version of the image if the browser supports it.
-If the browser does not support the WebP format, RabbitLoader serves the original image format.
+RabbitLoader improves the use of next-gen AVIF/WebP format by automatically converting images to the most efficient Next-gen format.
+RabbitLoader detects the user’s browser and serves the AVIF/WebP version of the image if the browser supports it.
+If the browser does not support the any of the modern format, RabbitLoader serves the original image format.
 This ensures that the user always receives the best version of the image that their browser supports.

 When images are loaded on a website, they can cause a delay in page loading time, resulting in a poor user experience.
 To address this issue, many websites use lazy loading techniques that delay the loading of non-critical images until they are needed.
 This can significantly improve the page loading time, but it can also result in a visual lag or „layout reflow” as images load in.

-To minimize this issue, RabbitLoader uses LQIP (Low-Quality Image Placeholder) or blurred image placeholders to give the visitors a better experience while waiting for the full-quality image to load.
+To minimize this issue, RabbitLoader uses inline image placeholders to give the visitors a better experience while waiting for the full-quality image to load.

 By using image placeholders, RabbitLoader ensures that the website’s layout remains intact and does not shift around when images are loaded, leading to a smoother user experience.
 Additionally, RabbitLoader uses caching to further improve the loading speed of these images, reducing the time required for images to be loaded when a user navigates to a new page or returns to a previously viewed page.